Juanx65/RISC-V/README.md

  ---
- obs: por ahora hay unos WARNINGS respecto al codigo de imem y dmem del uniciclo, por lo que el tutorial esta hecho en base a una alu simple.
+ obs:
+ - For now, there are some WARNINGS regarding the unicicle's imem and dmem code, so the tutorial is based on a simple alu.
+ - In the Overleaf there is some instructions in how to make the formal verification without GUI.
  ---
 Status:   Elaborating design imem   ...
 Warning: Index may take values outside array bound, may cause simulation mismatch ..
 (Signal: RAM Block: /imem File: /home/usuario12/RISC-V/Uniciclo/imem.sv Line: 9)  (FMR_ELAB-147)